-Thematic study on the rights of persons with disabilities under article 11 (relating to situations of risk and humanitarian emergencies) of the Convention on the Rights of Persons with Disabilities
+Report on the rights of persons with disabilities under article 11 of the CRPD relating to situations of risk and humanitarian emergencies

 Article 11 of the CRPD calls for international humanitarian law to be read through a human rights-based approach to disability.
 This will necessarily lead to substantive changes in policy and practice.
 It is important to note that International humanitarian law on the other hand has been codified under previously dominant understandings of disability, notably the medical model of disability, which focuses exclusively on the impairment of the person and reflects a paternalistic approach to persons with disabilities.